Anthony Langley: Net Worth

-In May 2025, the Sunday Times Rich List estimated his net worth to be £1.9 billion.
+In May 2026, the Sunday Times Rich List estimated his net worth at £2.15 billion.

 Personal life

 Langley lives in Nottinghamshire and Norfolk, England, with his wife.
 The couple have one daughter and two sons; all three work within Langley's organization in senior management positions.
 Langley owns several other homes in the UK and abroad, including a ski chalet in Courchevel, France.

 Langley is the owner of two superyachts: the 39 meter motor yacht Corinthian and the 48.5 meter sailing yacht Thalia.

-An accomplished yachtsman, Langley is the principal of the Langley group owned Gladiator Sailing Team, which competes in international yacht racing, including the TP52 Super Series.
-He is a longtime member of the Royal Thames Yacht Club and the Yacht Club Costa Smeralda.
+An accomplished yachtsman, Langley is the principal of the Langley group owned Gladiator Sailing Team, which competes in elite international yacht racing.
+In 2024, the team were crowned Rolex TP52 World Champions in Newport RI.
+He is a longtime member of the Royal Thames Yacht Club.

 A qualified pilot since 1988, Langley flies both rotary and fixed wing aircraft.
-The Langley group owns and operates several aircraft, including a Gulfstream G550, which it acquired in 2014.
+The Langley group owns and operates several aircraft, including a Gulfstream G550, which it acquired in 2014 and a Gulfstream G450, acquired in 2026.